 - Enter this code into the app.

-Once your account is all set up, just log in.
+Once your account is all set up, just log in to the app!

-On the Home page, click the green '+' icon at the top right of the screen, or click the 'Add Device' button.
+On the Home page, click the orange '+' icon at the top right of the screen, or click the 'Add Device' button.

-On the menu on the left hand side, select 'Security & Sensors', then 'Smart Camera'.
+On the menu on the left hand side, select 'Security & Video Surveillance', then 'Smart Camera'.

-Tap where it says 'QR Code' at the top right corner, then select 'AP Mode' instead.
+Tap where it says 'QR Code' at the top right corner, then select 'EZ Mode'.

-Select the button where it says 'Power on the device and make sure the indicator is flashing rapidly or...', then select 'Next'.
+Select the button where it says 'Next step', then select 'Next'.

 6. What if it fails to connect?

 If the camera fails to connect to your Wi-Fi network, try resetting it and start again.
-You can also try the main setup method if you haven't already.
+You can also try the alternative setup method which can be more reliable.
 If this still fails, it may be related to the 2.4GHz/5GHz Wi-Fi issue, about which you can read more here.
-You can also create a support ticket here to speak to a member of our Helpdesk team.
+You can also get in contact to speak to a member of our Helpdesk team.

 To view the settings for the camera, select the pencil and paper icon at the top right of the camera live feed.
 To see the meanings of the settings, have a look at this guide.